How To Spend a Day in Key West, Florida

 10:00 A.M. / Ride a Beach Cruiser

-Two wheels are always better then four in the narrow streets and slow traffic of the island's historic downtown.
+Two wheels are always better than four in the narrow streets and slow traffic of the island's historic downtown.
 Rent a beach cruiser and breeze all over town (it's only 2 miles wide by 4 miles long) to see the sights.
 Don't miss The Southernmost Point of the Continental U.S. and its brightly painted buoy proclaiming "90 Miles to Cuba."
-Also catch a glimpse of the historic Key West Lighthouse nearby on Whitehead Street.
+Also, catch a glimpse of the historic Key West Lighthouse nearby on Whitehead Street.

 11:00 A.M. / Meet Hemingway's Cats